QSi UK Chapter

 Simon KendallSend Email

-Suzanne MillerSend Email0333 012 4549Suzanne Miller BA(Hons) Suzanne is the QSi Global Business Manager, responsible for the day to day running or the organisation, dealing everything from applications and subscriptions to regional boards, events and the QS Eye magazine.
+Suzanne MillerSend Email0333 012 4549Suzanne Miller BA(Hons)Suzanne is the QSi Global Business Manager, responsible for the day to day running of the organisation, dealing with everything from applications and subscriptions to regional boards, events and the QS Eye magazine.
 Suzanne graduated with an honours degree in English Literature and French which she followed up with a Business and Secretarial Diploma with French and German.
 After finishing her studies, Suzanne joined James R Knowles as a Marketing Assistant/PA to the Managing Director, with particular responsibility for running around 300 seminars a year across the UK.
-Suzanne rose through the ranks obtaining a place on the Knowles Board as Marketing Director in 1998.
-When Roger Knowles founded the QSi in 2004, Suzanne was enlisted to run the organisation.
+Suzanne rose through the ranks obtaining a place on the Knowles Board as Marketing Director in 1998.When Roger Knowles founded QSi in 2004, Suzanne was enlisted to run the organisation.
 When she left Knowles in 2006 to set up her own business, she continued in her function as QSi Global Business Manager whilst also working for a number of other clients in marketing and support roles.
 In her spare time Suzanne is a keen fund raiser for Macmillan Cancer Support and enjoys cycling.

 Ezekiel ChinyioSend Email